HughTB/bsc-cs-notes/Database Systems Development/Reference Sheets/SQL.md

 ### Mathematical Functions

+- `COUNT([column])`
+  - Returns the number of rows that have a non-NULL value in the column specified
 - `MIN([column])`
-  - Returns a single value, being the minimum value in the column specified
+  - Returns the minimum value in the column specified
 - `MAX([column])`
-  - Returns a single value, being the maximum value in the column specified
+  - Returns the maximum value in the column specified
 - `AVG([column])`
-  - Returns a single value, being the average of every value in the column specified
+  - Returns the mean average of every value in the column specified
 - `RANDOM()`
   - Returns a single floating point value between 0 and 1
   - To get a value between certain numbers, you can multiply and add to the random value
     - e.g. A random number between 100 and 200 could be obtained using `RANDOM() * 100 + 100`

+## Security

+-